alumae/kaldi-gstreamer-server/README.md

 ### Running workers

 The master server doesn't perform speech recognition itself, it simply delegates client recognition requests to workers.
 You need one worker per recognition session.
 So, the number of running workers should be at least the number of potential concurrent recognition sessions.
 Good thing is that workers are fully independent and do not even have to be running on the same machine, thus offering practically unlimited parallelness.

+There are two decoders that a worker can use: based on the Kaldi `onlinegmmdecodefaster` GStreamer plugin or based on the newer `kaldinnet2onlinedecoder` plugin.
+The first one supports GMM models, the latter one needs "online2" DNN-based models with i-vector input.

 To run a worker, first write a configuration file.
-A sample configuration that uses the English models that come with this project is available in `sample_worker.yaml`.
+A sample configuration that uses the English GMM-HMM models that come with this project is available in `sample_worker.yaml`.
+A sample worker that uses "online2" DNN-based models is in `sample_english_nnet2.yaml`.

+#### Using the 'onlinegmmdecodefaster' based worker

 Before starting a worker, make sure that the GST plugin path includes Kaldi's `src/gst-plugin` directory (which should contain the file `libgstkaldi.so`), something like: